9R2by/magic-wormhole-docker-compose/README.md

 - Check if its neccessary to update the docker images via apt-get while building.
 - Harden the traefik settings with rate limiting etc..
 - Check if the transit relay works (Testing)
+- Fix issues when running compose on arm architecture
 - ~~Change nginx to traefik.~~
 - ~~Check if possible to just switch to Podman~~